Recipe for Hate

-The album finds Bad Religion continuing the experimentation of its predecessor, Generator, introducing elements of country and folk on songs like "Man with a Mission", and "Struck a Nerve", the latter of which includes a guest vocal by Johnette Napolitano (of Concrete Blonde).
-"Man with a Mission" featured a slide guitar part over a standard punk guitar "gallop".

-Production and marketing
+Production

 Like Bad Religion's albums up to Generator, Recipe for Hate was recorded at Westbeach Recorders in Hollywood, California, in 1993.
 This was the last time they would record an album there, until 2002's The Process of Belief.

 During the recording of the album, Johnette Napolitano (of Concrete Blonde) and Eddie Vedder (of Pearl Jam) were invited to the studio to provide backing vocals on some of the songs.
-Napolitano's backing vocals can be heard on "Struck a Nerve", where she provides backing vocals on the bridge and in the last chorus.
+Napolitano's backing vocals can be heard on "Struck a Nerve", where she provides backing vocals on the bridge and the final chorus.
 Vedder also provided backing vocals on "American Jesus" and sings the second verse of "Watch It Die".

 Final overdubs and mixing were done at Brooklyn Recording Studios in Los Angeles, CA. The car used in "Stealth" was Brett Gurewitz's car, and recorded just outside the studio in the parking lot.
 One or two songs were remixed at a different studio after the Brooklyn Recording sessions.